The Dresden Files: Tabletop game

 In June 2017, Evil Hat Productions released a cooperative card game for 1–5 players designed by Eric B. Vogel, titled "The Dresden Files Cooperative Card Game" after a successful Kickstarter campaign, where they raised $549,486 from an initial goal of $48,000.
 The card game involves Harry Dresden and his friends on cases from the bestselling Dresden Files novels in the what-if scenario, for example if Harry was on the scene with allies who were not present in the original story.
 The core game includes Harry, Murphy, Susan, Michael, and the Alphas and plays through the first five novels as well as Side Jobs, a random scenario generator based on the short story collection of the same name.
 The art for the game is not screen grabs from the TV show, but is instead original artwork by Fred Hicks, Chris McGrath, and Tyler Walpole.
 The game was fairly well received, with a rating of 7.2 out of 10 on Board Game Geek's site.
 The rating system is based on user ratings, with a minimum number of votes required, and is subject to change, although drastic change is uncommon.
 Three expansions for this game were released along with the base game in 2017, and two more were released the following year.

-Influence

-In the novel Fated, the first Alex Verus book by Benedict Jacka, Verus comments, "I've even heard of one guy in Chicago who advertises in the phone book under 'Wizard', though that's probably an urban legend".

-In Ben Aaronovitch's book Broken Homes from the Rivers of London series, PC Peter Grant drinks a beer from a Chicago Brewery called "Mac's".

-In Charles Stross's The Laundry Files novel The Rhesus Chart, one of the code words used is DRESDEN RICE, in reference to The Dresden Files and Anne Rice.
-In the novel The Fuller Memorandum, the protagonist is reading "a novel about a private magician for hire in Chicago".

-In Larry Correia's The Adventures of Tom Stranger, Interdimensional Insurance Agent, the narration states of the titular protagonist: "Tom Stranger never thought of himself as a hero.
-Hero was a title saved for real men of courage, like George Washington or Harry Dresden".
+Dramatised audiobooks

+In August 2025, a series of dramatised audiobooks courtesy of GraphicAudio was released, with Storm Front premiering in that medium on 27 August 2025.